-#21 Updated by magumagu9 about 4 years ago
+#21 Updated by magumagu9 over 4 years ago

 Another hack to try: https://github.com/magumagu/dolphin/compare/simpsons-hack-2 .
 Please take a screenshot with this; I'm not confident my results from the WARP renderer match AMD/NVidia.

-#22 Updated by magumagu9 about 4 years ago
+#22 Updated by magumagu9 over 4 years ago

 Assuming I haven't made a mistake, the issue with the scenery is simply that we're sampling a texture using the wrong coordinates.
 The graphical glitches are a few steps removed from the error; the issue occurs during the first rendering pass.